LindsayCole/MMM-Emby/README.md

 ## Using the module

 To use this module, add the following configuration block to the modules array in your `config/config.js` file.
-Try not to fuck it up.
+This example shows how you can give each server its own personality.

 ```javascript
 {